 Code language: CSS (css)

-See how the image below responds to your cursor:
+See how the image below responds to the cursor:

 6. Shadow Effect